eCampus News has published an article featuring CAPA's newest initiative, Globally Netw

 Latest CAPA News

-Welcome to CAPA International Education!
+Welcome to CAPA The Global Education Network!

 Thank you for your decision to participate in, and contribute to, this dynamic field.
-For more than 40 years, CAPA International Education has been a recognized leader in the development and management of faculty-led and custom study abroad programs.
+For more than 40 years, CAPA The Global Education Network has been a recognized leader in the development and management of faculty-led and custom study abroad programs.
 Each of our learning abroad locations and corresponding on-site support services has been strategically designed to support the unique needs of you, the faculty, and your students.